The best hotels in Casamance

 Boucotte is the middle ground.
 It's residential and calm at night, 15 minutes walk to the centre, and that's where Hôtel Fleur de Casamance sits.
 Avoid booking anything near the Boudody gare routière. the transport hub generates noise and petty theft risks that aren't worth saving $20/night.

-Casamance's best neighborhoods
+Casamance's best hotel regions

 Most visitors default to Cap Skirring for the beach, but Ziguinchor is where you actually understand what Casamance is about.
 Start in Ziguinchor, then head to the coast. that's the move.